dtsn/jungleskipper/_drafts/marceline-to-the-magic-kingdom.markdown

 - magic-kingdom
 - tour
 image: "/uploads/IMG_0195.JPG"
+layout: post
 ---

 On a very wet Friday morning, I woke up early and made my way from our room in Coronado Springs to the Magic Kingdom.
 I had to be there for park opening at 08:00am in order to meet the tour guide.
-It was a surreal experience, boarding an empty monorail train and riding past a park normally alive with activity just getting warmed up.
+It was a surreal experience, boarding an empty monorail train and riding towards a park normally alive with activity just getting warmed up.

 This particular tour is only run first thing in the morning only just after you are let into the park but before the rope drop ceremony.
 At this time in the morning, depending on where you are transportation may be an issue.
 The resort buses are running at that time of the morning however typically only once an hour.
 I actually drove to the Ticket & Transport Centre then caught an empty monorail to the Magic Kingdom.